anath2/react-login-app/README.md

-A simple login / register app made using react
+A simple login / register app made using react.
+Clone this repository and run the server using "npm run serve" to start the server